 - happen often and last for a long time — at least six months

-- happen in different places — for example, at home and at school
+- happen in different places — for example, at home, school, extracurricular activities, play dates

-- cause a lot of challenges, such as learning problems, difficulty completing day-to-day activities (such as morning and bedtime routines), conflict with peers, and challenges with self confidence
+- cause a lot of challenges, such as keeping up with schoolwork, difficulty completing day-to-day activities (such as morning and bedtime routines), conflict with peers, and challenges with self confidence

 - mood disorders like depression

 Your child might also have other conditions that look like ADHD, such as vision or hearing problems, side effects of medications, sleep disorders, or another medical or developmental condition.
-A mental health professional or doctor can work with a child or youth to figure out whether they have ADHD or whether something else is going on for them.
+A mental health professional or doctor can work with your child or youth to figure out whether they have ADHD or whether something else is going on for them.

 What can be done?